eclipse-iceoryx/iceoryx/doc/design/logging.md

 user of the framework about anomalies and helps with debugging by providing contextual information.

-Additionally, when integrated into a separate framework, the logging should be forwarded in order to have a single logging infrastructure.
+Additionally, when integrated into a separate framework, the log messages should be forwarded in order to have a single logging infrastructure.

 The logging should also be performant and not allocate memory.
 Ideally it should be possible to disable it at compile time and let the compiler optimize it away.